 For many people, NAFLD causes no symptoms or problems.
 A more serious form of the disease is called non-alcoholic steatohepatitis (NASH).
 NASH can cause liver failure.
-It can also cause cancer.
+It can also cause liver cancer.

 - Overweight or obesity.
 The more overweight you are, the higher the risk.

 - High cholesterol.